Bus Safety & Parent Information

 - Check the GYPSD website for school bus updates

-- The Director of Transportation Services (or designate) will begin to check weather, road conditions, and temperature in Grande Cache, Hinton, Lobstick, and Edson areas at 5 am.
+- Transportation Services will begin to check weather, road conditions, and temperature in Grande Cache, Hinton, Lobstick, and Edson areas at 5 am.

-- The Director of Transportation Services will source temperature, road, and weather information by radio, TV, and websites from various sources including Environment Canada and The Weather Network.
+- Transportation Services will source temperature, road, and weather information by radio, TV, and websites from various sources including Environment Canada and The Weather Network.

-- Drivers in each area assigned to the driver fan out will contact the Director of Transportation Services with local area temperatures and road reports when inclement weather conditions are in effect.
+- Drivers in each area assigned to the driver fan out will contact Transportation Services with local area temperatures and road reports when inclement weather conditions are in effect.

 Canceled or Delayed Bus Routes

-- Drivers shall report route cancellations and delays in excess of 10 minutes to the Transportation Department or the Director of Transportation Services.
+- Drivers shall report route cancellations and delays in excess of 10 minutes to the Transportation Department.

 - Transportation Services will post school bus delays and cancellations on the BUS LINK at www.gypsd.ca which will be updated on a regular basis.